Retrospek/Explore/README.md

 Hey!
 My name is **Arjun Mahableshwarkar!**

 - School: Texas A&M University
+- Major: Computer Science, Hopefully(Math/Stats), and a minor in whatever is left over on the left(<=)
-- Focus: Computer Science, Reinforcement Learning/Deep Learning/Machine Learning
+- Focus: Reinforcement Learning/Deep Learning/Machine Learning
 - Class: Freshman

 I'm documenting my journey in Machine Learning here! 🚀